c-t-a/Software-Architect-Technical-Assignment/README.md

 API URL
 -----------

-To get all the invoices list, please used `/api/invoices` To get all the invoices info by currecny code, please used `/api/currecy/{your currency code}` To get all the invoices list by status, please used `/api/status/{your status}`
+To get all the invoices list, please used `/api/invoices`<br>
+To get all the invoices info by currecny code, please used `/api/currecy/{your currency code}`br> To get all the invoices list by status, please used `/api/status/{your status}`br>